 This STS Term Master Checklist must be read together with the PCS Procedures Manual and the PCS Term Evidentiary Standards Manual.
-This document is based upon the draft materials received by PCS as at the date of this document.
-Any page references in this document are to the prospectus unless otherwise stated.
+This document is based upon the materials received by PCS as at the date of this document.
+Any references in this document are to the prospectus unless otherwise stated.

-PCS comments in this STS Term Master Checklist are based on PCS' interpretation of the STS Regulation (the "Regulation") informed by (a) the text of the Regulation itself, (b) the EBA guidelines and recommendations issued in accordance with Article 19(2) of the Regulation (the "EBA Guidelines") and (c) any relevant national competent authorities interpretation of the STS criteria to the extent known to PCS.
+PCS comments in this Provisional STS Term Master Checklist are based on PCS' interpretation of the STS Regulation (the "Regulation") informed by (a) the text of the Regulation itself, (b) the EBA guidelines and recommendations issued in accordance with Article 19(2) of the Regulation (the "EBA Guidelines") and (c) any relevant national competent authorities interpretation of the STS criteria to the extent known to PCS.

 It is important that the reader of this checklist reviews and understands the disclaimer referred to on the following page.
-Note that all comments on the disclaimer relate to both

-13 December 2019 and updated as at 25 October 2022
+29 October 2021 and updated as at 25 October 2022